awsdocs/amazon-ecs-developer-guide/doc_source/container-metadata.md

 + **For Linux instances:**
   + Host path: `/var/lib/ecs/data/metadata/cluster_name/task_id/container_name/ecs-container-metadata.json`
 **Note**
 The Linux host path assumes that the default data directory mount path \(`/var/lib/ecs/data`\) is used when the agent is started\.
 If you are not using an Amazon ECS\-optimized AMI \(or the `ecs-init` package to start and maintain the container agent\), be sure to set the `ECS_HOST_DATA_DIR` agent configuration variable to the host path where the container agent's state file is located\.
-For more information, see [Amazon ECS Container Agent Configuration](ecs-agent-config.md)\.
+For more information, see [Amazon ECS container agent configuration](ecs-agent-config.md)\.
   + Container path: `/opt/ecs/metadata/random_ID/ecs-container-metadata.json`
 + **For Windows instances:**
   + Host path: `C:\ProgramData\Amazon\ECS\data\metadata\task_id\container_name\ecs-container-metadata.json`